-Most brain abscesses located in the white matter of temporal lobe of the brain or in the cerebellum, in the vicinity of the affected temporal bone with otitis.
+Most brain abscesses located in the white matter of temporal lobe of the brain or the cerebellum, in the vicinity of the affected temporal bone with otitis.
 Much rarer brain abscesses in the parietal, occipital, frontal lobe, in the pons legs of the brain, medulla and spinal cord and even on the side opposite the patient otitis ear (contralateral abscess).

 Causes of brain and cerebellum abscess

-Most often, pus from an abscess of the brain are different types of streptococci, staphylococci, diplococcus, E. coli, anaerobes, Proteus, etc. Often, the pus from an abscess of the brain has a mixed flora.
+Most often, pus from an abscess of the brain is different types of streptococci, staphylococci, diplococcus, E. coli, anaerobes, Proteus, etc. Often, the pus from an abscess of the brain has a mixed flora.
 Flora identified in the pus at seeding of brain abscesses are not always identical detectable in secretions from the ear, due to accession to the microbe that caused inflammation of the ear, and other pathogens.

-Factors contributing to the emergence of brain abscesses are lowering the body's resistance due to common infectious diseases, trauma, skull, especially the structure of the temporal bone (excessive pneumatization, especially the petrous part, presentation of sigmoid sinus, inferior position of the middle cranial fossa, etc.).
+Factors contributing to the emergence of brain abscesses are lowering the body's resistance due to common infectious diseases, trauma, skull, especially the structure of the temporal bone (excessive pneumatization, especially the petrous part, presentation of the sigmoid sinus, inferior position of the middle cranial fossa, etc.).

 Pathway of infection of the temporal bone into the brain abscess in the brain are different.
-In abscess of the temporal lobe of the brain most often cited way to contact infection, which have some changes, until the destruction of the roof cavities of the middle ear (tympanic cavity or cave).
+An abscess of the temporal lobe of the brain most often cited way to contact infection, which has some changes, until the destruction of the roof cavities of the middle ear (tympanic cavity or cave).
 The infection can spread to blood as a result of thrombosis of small veins tympanic cavity roof or thrombosis of the sinuses of the dura mater (transverse, cavernous, superior petrosal).
 Possible infection with abscess formation of the brain through the roof birth defects tympanic cavity or cranial sutures.

 When cerebellar abscess infection spreads mainly from the affected labyrinth (chronic purulent otitis media) or thrombosed lateral (sigmoid sinus).
-When purulent labyrinth the infection can penetrate into the cerebellum after the destruction of the bone of the labyrinth (mostly posterior semicircular canal) on perilabirintnym cells (contact pathway) or preformed paths (vestibular aqueducts and the cochlea and internal auditory canal).
+When purulent labyrinth the infection can penetrate the cerebellum after the destruction of the bone of the labyrinth (mostly posterior semicircular canal) on peri-labyrinthine cells (contact pathway) or preformed paths (vestibular aqueducts and the cochlea and internal auditory canal).

-Seam between the inner layer of the dura mater with a soft and arachnoid membrane and the latter with the substance of the brain prevent the spread of infection in the subarachnoid space and prevents the development of diffuse meningitis.
+The seam between the inner layer of the dura mater with a soft and arachnoid membrane and the latter with the substance of the brain prevent the spread of infection in the subarachnoid space and prevents the development of diffuse meningitis.
 The same union, especially when their vascularization, favor the spread of infection in the brain substance.

 The most common way of infection in the brain - a venous (retrograde spread of infection by blood clots) or perivascular (through the lymph spaces surrounding the veins of the pia mater).
 Spread to the brain along the arteries is rare.
 In this case, there is thrombosis of the arteries with skid-infected emboli in the white matter of the brain.
 The introduction of pyogenic infection in the brain does not always lead to the formation of an abscess.
 Abscess of the brain occurs most often at lower immunobiological reactions.